akiipli/Allan/README.md

 As much i can observe it is a freetype problem with NVIDIA.
 Open GL errorchecking give no results.

+Update 5/4/2019: disabled shaders with Nvidia.
+To retest Nvidia situations enable them in main.c where NVIDIA block tests glversion in "init" function.

 ---

 How to use.